fulcrumgenomics/fgbio/docs/best-practice-consensus-pipeline.md

 - `-t 16` to set the number of threads to use to 16; this can be set to any number between 1 and the number of CPU cores available
 - `-K 150000000` to tell `bwa` to process reads/bases in fixed size chunks regardless of the number of threads; this makes `bwa` deterministic and reproducible with different thread counts
-- `-Y` to use soft-clipping (instead of hard clipping) in supplemntal alignments
+- `-Y` to use soft-clipping (instead of hard clipping) in supplemental alignments

 Under no circumstances should `-M` be used to `mark shorter split hits as secondary` as this will cause problems with downstream tools.